SAP/abap-to-json/docs/faq.md

 ## Is there a way to deserialize objects that have references to Interface?
 **Q**: I am using /ui2/cl_json to serialize an object that contains some reference attributes.
 These reference attributes are TYPE REF TO <Interface>.
 Upon deserialization, the references are not getting deserialized.
 Is there a way to deserialize objects that have references to Interface?

 **A**: Unfortunately - not.
 To deserialize an object, it shall be created.
 And how to create an instance of the interface without knowing the class?
 It can not be done automatically.
+But you may try to [implement the deserialization logic by yourself](docs/advanced.md#jsonabap-serializationdeserialization-with-runtime-type-information).